 AReimbursement and Disclosure Agent@ means the Reimbursement and Disclosure Agent appointed pursuant to Section 4.01 hereof.

-AReimbursement and Disclosure Agreement@ means the Reimbursement and Disclosure Agreement, dated as of the date hereof, including any amendments or supplements thereto, among the Agent, the Trust and the Reimbursement and Disclosure Agent, relating to inter alia the performance of certain administrative duties under this Agreement and payment of certain expenses and liabilities of the Trust by the Reimbursement and Disclosure Agent.
+AReimbursement and Disclosure Agreement@ means the Reimbursement and Disclosure Agreement, dated as of the date hereof, including any amendments or supplements thereto, among the Agent, Enron Corp., the Trust and the Reimbursement and Disclosure Agent, relating to inter alia the performance of certain administrative duties under this Agreement and payment of certain expenses and liabilities of the Trust by the Reimbursement and Disclosure Agent.

-ARelated Documents@ means the Certificate of Trust, the Facility Agreement, the Notes, the Total Return Swap Agreement, the Put Option Assignment, the Agreement and this Agreement.
+ARelated Documents@ means the Certificate of Trust, the Facility Agreement, the Notes, the Total Return Swap Agreement, the G-Future LLC Agreement, the Put Option Assignment, the Reimbursement and Disclosure Fiji I LLC Agreement, the Transfer and Auction Agreement and this Agreement.

+ARequisite Instrument Holders@ means the Certificate Holder and the Agent, acting on behalf of the Lenders pursuant to the terms of the Facility Agreement.

 ASecurities Act@ means the Securities Act of 1933, as amended.

+ASponsor@ means Pronghorn I, LLC, a Delaware limited liability company.

 AStandard & Poor=s@ means Standard & Poor=s Ratings Services, a division of The McGraw-Hill Companies.

+ATahiti Series A Certificate@ means the Series A Certificate of Beneficial Ownership issued by the Tahiti Trust Series A.

+ATransfer@ means any direct or indirect transfer, sale, or other assignment of the Certificate or of any interest therein, as the context requires, and Atransferred@ has a correlative meaning.

+ATransferee@ means any Person who is acquiring by Transfer the Certificate.

 ATrust@ means the Delaware business trust established by this Agreement.